vysakh0/dravid/README.md

 After installation, you can use the `drd` command directly from your terminal.
 Here are some common usage examples:

+NOTE: for better results, go step by step and communicate clearly.
+There is no RAG implementation, so there is a context window limit.

 ### Basic Query

 Execute a Dravid command: